srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 }
 ```

-In the template, use the async pipe to subscribe to the `Observable` and a conditional to prevent rendering issues.
+In the template, we will the async pipe to subscribe to the `Observable` and a conditional to prevent rendering issues.

 ```html
 <ng-container *ngIf="data$ | async as data">